Privacy-Preserving in Connected and Autonomous Vehicles Through Vision to Text Transformation: Proposed Solution

-\section{PROPOSED SOLUTION}
+\section{Proposed Solution}

-This section presents the proposed hierarchical framework, which integrates VLM, RL, and RAG to address image privacy challenges in CAVs.
-Visual data is first captured by AIE cameras and transformed into textual descriptions using a VLM, which generates responses based on selected prompts aimed at minimizing exposure of sensitive content.
+This section presents the proposed hierarchical framework which integrates VLM, RL, and RAG to address image privacy challenges in ITS.
+Existing devices capture and process images through a linear pipeline.
+In contrast, we propose an iterative process which combines VLM and RL, supported by a feedback mechanism that generates new textual descriptions at each iteration.
+More specifically, visual data is first captured by AIE cameras and transformed into textual descriptions using a VLM, which generates responses based on selected prompts aimed at minimizing exposure of sensitive content.
 A feedback-driven RL agent is employed to iteratively refine the prompt selection process.
-However, since the VLM's prompt selection may not always yield optimal results, a RAG module is incorporated to monitor performance and enhance overall system effectiveness by retrieving and integrating relevant contextual information.
-The main components and operational flow of the proposed framework are detailed in the following four steps.
+However, since the VLM's prompt selection may not always generate optimal results, a RAG module is incorporated to monitor performance and enhance overall system effectiveness by retrieving and integrating relevant contextual information.
+The main components of the proposed framework are elaborated in the following four steps.

 \textbf{Step 1: VLM for Text Generation}